 What is the process to appeal a cancellation?

 Appeals will only be heard by the Committee on Financial Aid Satisfactory Progress (CFASAP), and its decision will be final.
-Appeals must be in writing using the Satisfactory Academic Progress Appeal Form and sent to the Office of Financial Aid by the appropriate deadline.
+Appeals must be submitted in writing using the appeal form located on the Appealing Loss of Aid page and sent to the Office of Financial Aid by the appropriate deadline.
 Completing this form allows the student:

 - to explain why the student deserves another chance to meet the standard;